Things to Do in Yosemite Valley: The Ultimate Guide

 group of people in Yosemite Valley taking pictures

-What really matters is respecting this land and keeping it beautiful for everyone.
-Stay on the designated trails, pack out what you pack in, and don’t feed the wildlife.
+What really matters is respecting this incredible land and keeping it beautiful for everyone.
+Stay on designated trails, pack out what you pack in, and don’t feed the wildlife.
 Seriously — if wildlife becomes dependent on us, it is not good for them or us.

 Stay safe by coming prepared and being smart.
 Stay away from cliff ledges, and know your limits.
-Hiking at elevation can be a shock on the body, so take your time.
+Hiking at elevation can be a shock to the body, so take your time.
 Once again, be aware that there is no cell service in the valley, so come with paper or downloaded maps and let others know you will be unreachable.

-Enjoy this stunning valley to the fullest!
+We hope you enjoy this stunning valley to the fullest!
 Take time during your visit to breathe deep and appreciate this little slice of heaven on earth.

 If you want us to plan your trip for you, join us on one of our award-winning Yosemite Tours.
-And if you are looking for another Yosemite blog, we have got you covered!
-We have even more exciting Yosemite content coming soon, so make sure to check back.

 Yosemite Valley FAQ